The president's coming out here to talk about Libya.

 I have a charity golf tournament that I committed to on Monday.

-So I'm not gonna be here.
+So I'm not going to be here.

 Is it Mark Davis that we've got Monday?